rwynn/monstache-site/src/config.md

 This setting controls whether or not direct reads are added to the time machine log index.
 This is false by default so only changes read from the oplog are added.

+## routing-namespaces

+[]string (default nil)

+You only need to set this configuration option if you use golang and javascript plugins are do custom routing: override parent or routing attributes.
+This array should be set to a list of all the namespaces that custom routing is done on.
+This ensures that deletes in MongoDB are routed correctly to
+Elasticsearch.

 ## direct-read-namespaces

 []string (default nil)